Almarch/tamaR/README.md

 ```

-If you use Windows, you must comment out the line 8 of tamalib.cpp as follows:
+If you use Windows, you must comment out the line 8 of tamaR/src/tamalib.cpp as follows:

 ```cpp
 // #define LINUX